-Skyrocket Revenue: FREE Toolkit to Promote & Market Your Corporate Wellness Company
+Skyrocket Revenue: FREE Toolkit to Market Corporate Wellness

 For wellness program providers looking to grow your business - look no further!
 Check out these resources and tips to help you promote your business and download our Marketing Tactics Toolkit.

-While CoreHealth is first and foremost a wellness technology company – not marketing experts; we do know that wellness companies are often so busy doing what they do best – delivering kick-butt wellness programs – that sometimes marketing falls to the backburner.
+While CoreHealth is first and foremost a wellness technology company – not marketing experts; we do know that wellness companies are often so busy delivering wellness programs that sometimes marketing falls to the backburner.

-This blog and our Marketing Tactics Toolkit download provides some ideas and resources to help you market and grow your corporate wellness company.
-Alternatively, doing a simple Google search will deliver countless marketing tools and resources.
+This blog provides some ideas and resources to help you market and grow your corporate wellness company.

 A documented marketing plan helps you formulate a clear understanding of your objectives, target market, ideal customer and strategies to keep you on track.